Scan & Automate: Connecting ProGlove MAI to n8n and Responding (Part 1)

 - Create a new serverless cluster and note your:

-- On the Access Management tab, create credentials with “Publish and Subscribe” permissions and note your:
+- On the Access Management tab, create 2 credentials (username & password) with “Publish and Subscribe” permissions.

 Step 2: Enable MQTT in Insight Dashboard